xeraa/cms-security/README.md

 * Does it make a difference if a flaw is being fixed a single time or in multiple places with one update?
 If it's the same defect it's only counted a single time, even if it occurs multiple times.
 * What about modules, especially with Drupal?
 While the security of a CMS also depends on its modules, it's impossible to make a comparable selection.
 Should we try to achieve the same functionality across all systems, should we include the most popular X modules for each project,…?
 * Vulnerabilities per hundred thousand lines of code (LOC^5), rounded to thousands: Which lines do you count?
 HTML or CSS are not or at least less susceptible to security issues, while JavaScript or PHP are far more problematic.
 For simplicity we'll use the overall lines of code and not try to only count a subset or even weigh them.
 * Except for ExpressionEngine all other CMS are open source products.
 This comparison cannot provide any evaluation of the difference between open and closed source software.
 On the one hand, having only a single closed source project does not give a balanced picture.
 On the other hand, ExpressionEngine's source code is available to everyone buying a license.
-So it is quite different than for example Microsoft Windows, where the source code is a well kept secret.
+So it is quite different to Microsoft Windows for example, where the source code is a well kept secret.
 * Neither [Secunia](https://secunia.com/advisories/search/), [NIST](http://web.nvd.nist.gov/view/vuln/search), [ISS](http://webapp.iss.net/Search.do?searchType=vuln&keyword=), [OSVDB](http://osvdb.org/search/advsearch), or [SecurityFocus](http://www.securityfocus.com/bid) seem to list all vulnerabilities (especially for the lesser known SilverStripe).
-So they can't be used for an overall assessment. *Addendum: According to [Ingo Schommer](https://twitter.com/chillu), SilverStripe tried to add their vulnerabilities to Secunia, but they [were ignored](https://twitter.com/#!/chillu/status/159212258398978048).*
+So they cannot be used for an overall assessment. *Addendum: According to [Ingo Schommer](https://twitter.com/chillu), SilverStripe tried to add their vulnerabilities to Secunia, but they [were ignored](https://twitter.com/#!/chillu/status/159212258398978048).*
 * Where do we get the list of vulnerabilities from?
 We're taking the official announcements of each project, specifically: [https://wordpress.org/news/category/security/](https://wordpress.org/news/category/security/), [https://drupal.org/security](https://drupal.org/security), [http://typo3.org/teams/security/security-bulletins/typo3-core/](http://typo3.org/teams/security/security-bulletins/typo3-core/), [http://developer.joomla.org/security/news/](http://developer.joomla.org/security/news/), and [http://www.silverstripe.org/security-releases/](http://www.silverstripe.org/security-releases/)